 In general, insurance companies determine the cost of insurance based on the insurance risk involved, with high risks attracting high premiums and vice versa.
 In California, home insurance costs have spiked in recent years due to the prevalent wildfires in areas such as Malibu, as reported by the California Department of Forestry and Fire Protection.
 While some risk is unavoidable, there are certain things like adding security or better lighting to a property that can help to mitigate risks.
 During your annual insurance review, be sure to outline all the improvements you’ve made on your property to significantly reduce covered perils and ask your insurance provider to lower your premiums as a result.

 Insurance policies typically have exclusions.
 For instance, the standard home insurance policy does not cover damage resulting from floods, wear and tear, and earthquakes.
 Similarly, while some insurance providers may cover aggressive dog breeds at higher premiums, others may require you to separately purchase a dog liability insurance policy.
 Be sure to check for exclusions in your policy, such as precious metals, jewelry, and artwork, especially if you’ve recently purchased any expensive items.
 When doing an annual insurance review, you should pay particular attention to any new exclusions.
 If you find new exclusions in your policies, purchasing the necessary stand-alone policies to cover these exclusions will ensure you do not incur huge financial losses in the event of a disaster.

 Taking the time for an annual insurance review can help ensure you have the right amount of insurance coverage and get the most out of your insurance policies.
-For a personalized review of all of your personal and commercial insurance needs, contact the team at Jack Stone Insurance Agency.
+For a personalized review of all of your personal and commercial insurance needs, click here to call or contact the team at Jack Stone Insurance Agency.
 Serving Antioch and neighboring cities in California, we are ready to find the right coverage for you today.